tim-smart/effect-io-ai/effect/Effect-mapBoth.md

 # mapBoth

-The `mapBoth` function allows you to apply transformations to both the error and success channels of an effect.
+Applies transformations to both the success and error channels of an effect.

+**Details**

 This function takes two map functions as arguments: one for the error channel and one for the success channel.
 You can use it when you want to modify both